 Compulsory insurance: We recommend protecting your flights with a drone insurance which bears the costs for third-party damages.

 Distance to airports: The distance to airports must always be at least 10 kilometers.

 Other safe distances: A minimum distance of 30 meters must be observed to uninvolved persons.

-Flight bans: The operation of unmanned flying objects in a populated area such as schools and marketplaces is not permitted.
+Flight bans: The operation of unmanned aerial vehicles in a populated area such as schools and marketplaces is not permitted.

 Regulations for commercial pilots: A licensing at the Civil Aviation Authority of the Philippines is necessary for commercial flights.
 For this, several tests must be completed and appropriate flight experience must be demonstrated.

 Good to know: A new regulation of the law has been expected for a long time.
 So be prepared for your trip that something could change quickly.